Diversification is one of the most important things to get right when managing a portfolio.

 Interestingly, although silver is about 20x as abundant in the earth’s crust as gold, it’s a lot less than 20x as abundant as gold above ground.
 That’s because gold is hoarded by central banks and governments, while silver is not.
 Very little silver is owned by those massive institutions, and it’s more dispersed in electronics, glass, silverware, jewelry, medical supplies, and other things.
 Much of it gets thrown away, when windows and electronics are tossed away.
 Nobody throws out gold in large quantities, though.
 It’s a lot harder to estimate the amount of silver in the world, whereas there is a fairly tight consensus estimate for how much gold there is.

-During times where you notice that silver is reasonably-valued or undervalued in terms of 1) historical inflation-adjusted price, 2) gold-to-silver ratio, and 3) current AISC of silver (and silver companies not making a lot of free cash flow), it can be a good strategy to option-weave into shares of SLV.
+During times where you notice that silver is reasonably-valued or undervalued in terms of 1) historical inflation-adjusted price, 2) gold-to-silver ratio, and 3) current AISC of silver (and silver companies not making a lot of free cash flow), it makes sense to have some silver exposure.

 Warren Buffett’s Silver Investment